The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Differences between early works and our results

-In Reference~\cite{Werner2009}, the following quantum key distribution protocol is proposed as an application of the mean king problem.
-Here, we assume that Alice has the maximal and successful strategy, where the word ``successful" means that Alice makes a wrong guess with a probability of zero. \begin{enumerate} \item Alice and Bob share $n$ maximally entangled states with each other. \item {Bob chooses $n$ bases for observations as $\vec{b}=(b_{1}, ..., b_{n})$.
+In Ref.~\cite{Werner2009}, the following quantum key distribution protocol was proposed as an application of the mean king problem.
+Here, it is assumed that Alice has the maximal and successful strategy, where the word ``successful" means that Alice makes a wrong guess with a probability of zero. \begin{enumerate} \item Alice and Bob share $n$ maximally entangled states with each other. \item {Bob chooses $n$ bases for observations as $\mbox{\boldmath $b$}=(b_{1}, ..., b_{n})$.
 He performs a projective measurement upon the $k$th particle with the basis $b_{k}$ and obtains an outcome $i_{k}$.
-Then, Bob's states reduce to $|\Phi_{\vec{b}}(\vec{i})\rangle=\otimes_{k=1}^{n}|\Phi_{b_{k}}(i_{k})\rangle$.
-Bob keeps $\vec{b}$ and $\vec{i}$ secret and returns $|\Phi_{\vec{b}}(\vec{i})\rangle$ to Alice.} \item {After Alice executes the measurement $\{F_{x}\}$ on the particles sent by Bob and the ones she keeps handy, she obtains guess functions $\vec{x}$ as outputs of the observation.} \item {Alice tells that she has completed the measurement to Bob.
-Bob discloses $\vec{b}$ to Alice.
+Then, Bob's states reduce to $|\Phi_{\mbox{ \boldmath $b$}}(\mbox{\boldmath $i$})\rangle=\otimes_{k=1}^{n}|\Phi_{b_{k}}(i_{k})\rangle$.
+Bob keeps $\mbox{\boldmath $b$}$ and $\mbox{\boldmath $i$}$ secret and returns $|\Phi_{\mbox{ \boldmath $b$}}(\mbox{\boldmath $i$})\rangle$ to Alice.} \item {After Alice executes the measurement $\{F_{x}\}$ on the particles sent by Bob and the ones she keeps close at hand, she obtains guess functions $\mbox{\boldmath $x$}$ as outputs of the observation.} \item {Alice tells Bob that she has completed the measurement.
+Bob discloses $\mbox{\boldmath $b$}$ to Alice.
 Then, Alice obtains $i'_{k}=x_{k}(b_{k})$ for $k=1, ..., n$.
-If Eve does not disturb the transmission between Alice and Bob, $i'_{k}=i_{k}$ holds for $i=1, ..., n$ and Alice and Bob share a random secret string of bits.
+If Eve does not disturb the transmissions between Alice and Bob, $i'_{k}=i_{k}$ holds for $i=1, ..., n$ and Alice and Bob share a random secret string of bits.
 At this stage, Alice and Bob can detect Eve's interference by selecting the $k$th particle at random and confirming whether or not $i_{k}$ and $i'_{k}$ correspond to each other through the classical channel.} \end{enumerate}

-In Reference~\cite{Werner2009}, it is assumed that there are no transmission errors during the protocol.
-In step one, we assume that Eve can replace Alice and Bob's initial states with states Eve prefers, so that Eve's particles entangle themselves with Alice and Bob's particles.
-Moreover, in step two, we assume that Eve can make a coherent attack on the quantum channel through which Bob returns the particles having been observed with $\{|\Phi_{b}(i)\rangle\}$ to Alice.
-Under these attacks of Eve's, the following is proved in Reference~\cite{Werner2009}: If Alice and Bob eventually share the same random key string, Eve cannot learn anything about it.
+In Ref.~\cite{Werner2009}, in order to provide robustness analysis (and not security analysis), it is assumed that there are no transmission errors during the protocol.
+In step one, Werner {\it et al}. assumed that Eve could replace Alice and Bob's initial states with states Eve preferred, so that Eve's particles entangled themselves with Alice and Bob's particles.
+Moreover, in step two, they assumed that Eve could make a coherent attack on the quantum channel through which Bob returned the particles having been observed with $\{|\Phi_{b}(i)\rangle\}$ to Alice.
+Under these attacks of Eve's, the following was proved in Ref.~\cite{Werner2009}: If Alice and Bob eventually share the same random key string, Eve cannot learn anything about it.